 A shocking difference between the numbers of COVID-19 related deaths in care homes compared to those having professional care in their own homes suggests we rethink the whole future of elderly care in the UK.
 Just 0.17% of old people receiving professional care in their own homes have died from COVID-19 compared to 29.3% of old people in care homes.
 Every death from this virus is a tragedy, leaving behind family and friends in mourning.
 Social care is the frontline in the fight against coronavirus and we need to do all we can to protect people in care homes and those receiving care in their own homes.

 We are facing unprecedented times.
 And evidence from around the world shows clearly that it is older people, especially from the age of 70 upwards, who are most likely to become very seriously ill.
 These are uncertain times we live in and Elderly people need help now.
-We are one of the few agencies that make it possible for vulnerable people to receive the highest quality care in the comfort of their own home.
+We are one of the few companies that make it possible for vulnerable people to receive the highest quality care in the comfort of their own home.

 We are taking every effort possible to keep people safe.
 The operations team meet daily to review our plans and to make sure everyone working in our team is equipped and supported.
 Live in home care is the safest option for people right now, one to one care in the safety of ones home.